RupertDeng/wine-food-pairing/README.md

 ## 3) Step1_train_wine_and_food_word_embedding
 - This script will first process raw wine and food review sentences with `nltk sent_tokenize, word_tokenize, and SnowballStemmer` to convert words to normalized terms.
 - Then the wine and food corpora will be individually sent through `gensim Phrases` to capture multi-gram phrases frequently mentioned.
 I found this one can be a bit tricky with the threshold setting.
 Sometimes finding two many phrases might be bad for downstream process since it can hide useful single words.
-Also gensim phraser seems not to have a multi-core enabler, it takes relatively long time.
+Also gensim phraser seems not to have a multi-processing enabler, it takes relatively long time.
 - The next step is to `map some important terms into standard descriptors`, for both wine and food corpora.
 This is essential to distinguishing wine tastes, as well as linking wine and food data set properly.
 - The last step in this script is to train combined processed wine and food corpora in `gensim Word2Vec` to get a word-to-vector model.
+Word2vec library does have a multi-worker option.
-The trained model is saved in '/trained_models/'.
+- The trained model is saved in '/trained_models/'.

+## 4) Step2_prepare_wine_data_set
+- Now the wine_data set is being trimmed by wine variety and geography, only keeping the relatively frequent ones.
+- And the resulting dataframe is re-processed through tokenizer, phraser and descriptor mapper under each core tastes in ['aroma', 'weight', 'sweet', 'acid', 'salt', 'piquant', 'fat', 'bitter'].
+This is to extract key information from every wine review sentences.
+- The processed wine data is saved to csv under '/processed_data'.